nsidc/NSIDC-Data-Tutorials/contributor_guide.md

 ### Create a new branch

 Creating a new local branch ensures that development work is kept separate from the `main` branch.
-Once the new feature or tutorial is complete and free from error, it can be merged with the main environmen.
+Once the new feature or tutorial is complete and free from error, it can be merged with the main environment.

 A step-by-step sequence of commands to create a new branch is below.

 ```
 $ git branch                    # this list branches
 $ git branch new_feature        # create a new branch
 $ git checkout new_feature      # switch to new_branch
 $ git branch                    # You should see the new branch highlghted in green or with an asterisk to show that is the
                                 # branch you are on
 ```